lynxoskar/data_mesh/presentation.md

 --

 **Bounded context**:
 Data is organized around specific business domains, each with its own clearly defined boundaries.
-This approach helps in managing complexity by breaking down large systems into smaller, more manageable parts.
+Managing complexity by breaking down large systems into smaller, more manageable parts.

 --